rduplain/wsgi_party/README.rst

 ================================================================
- WSGI Party: partyline dispatcher for WSGI with good intentions
+ WSGI Party: partyline middleware for WSGI with good intentions
 ================================================================

 This is a collaboration between Ron DuPlain (a Flask core developer) and Chris